apache/spark-website/releases/_posts/2015-06-11-spark-release-1-4-0.md

  * Oleksii Kostyliev -- Bug fixes in Core
  * Olivier Girardot -- Improvements in Java API and SQL; bug fixes in Core; improvement in PySpark and SQL
  * Omede Firouz -- Improvements in MLlib; new features in MLlib and PySpark
+ * Oscar Olmedo -- New features in SparkR
  * Pankaj Arora -- Bug fixes in Core
  * Patrick Wendell -- Test in spark submit; improvements in Core and Shuffle; bug fixes in tests and SQL
  * Pei-Lun Lee -- Improvements and bug fixes in SQL